 If you are travelling with your bike, then you’re probably someone who considers your bike to be an important part of your life and indeed an extension of yourself.
 Whether you’re taking part in an overseas event or you plan to hit some mountain trails or iconic climbs.
-You need to ensure that your bike arrives safely, securely and in one piece.
+You need to ensure that your bike arrives safely from international air travel, securely and in one piece.
 You need a bike box from Shokbox

 One thing I know is that travelling with your bike unprotected is not a good option.
 I have come across many who claim that shrouding it in bubble wrap and a cardboard box is enough protection!
 Whether you are travelling by train or airline, the risk of damage increases and the damage can cost a significant amount to put right once you’re there.
 Therefore, to avoid the risk, you need to make sure that you protect your bike in the best possible way.